-On arrival of the Spacecraft at the station, NASA’s astronauts Ricky Arnold and Drew Feustel will use the space station’s Canadarm2 robotic arm to capture the Dragon as it makes its arrival.
+On the spacecraft’s arrival at the station, NASA’s astronauts Ricky Arnold and Drew Feustel will use the space station’s Canadarm2 robotic arm to capture the Dragon as it arrives.
 The live coverage will be aired on NASA’s television and website from 5:30 A.M. on Monday, July 2.
 The installation will be aired live from 9:00 A.M. onwards.

 The supplies taken by Dragon for research include a cellular biology investigation that will help to understand how microgravity affects the growth, gene expression and the ability of a model bacterium to transfer electrons through its cell membrane along the bacterial nanowires it produces.